-Her doctoral dissertation was defended at Umeå Academy of Fine Arts, on14th of November 2016 at 11-13am.
-Faculty opponent Professor Stefan Jonsson.
+The doctoral dissertation was defended at Umeå Academy of Fine Arts, on14th of November 2016 at 11-13am.
+Faculty opponent was Professor Stefan Jonsson.
 Examination committee: Choreographer Cristina Caprioli, Rector Maria Lantz, Professor Erling Björgvinsson.
 In the framework of the cooperation agreement between the Malmö Faculty of Fine and Performing Arts, Lund University, and Umeå Academy of Fine Arts regarding doctoral education in the subject Fine Arts.

 ”Five Actions” in South Africa and eight projects in Palestine and Israel have shaped my view of art and its meaning.
 We tell our stories because we want to tell them, because the situation, rather than our position, demands it.
 I began seeing my job as “developing” these images through various practices, and then activating the images, mediating them.
 I don’t own them and I can’t sell them unless we have an agreement.
 I ended up with a series of works that declared the social and political context in which they were created.